traefik-workshops/traefik-microsoft-workshop/module-4/readme.md

     path: /openapi.yaml
     operationSets:                   # Add operationSets into the API definition file.
       - name: read-flights           # Provide a name that will be referenced by operationFilter.
-        matchers:                    # Restrict access based on specific critria.
+        matchers:                    # Restrict access based on specific criteria.
-          - pathPrefix: "/flight"    # # In this example, only "GET" is allowed to "/flights"
+          - pathPrefix: "/flight"    # In this example, only "GET" is allowed to "/flights"
             methods: ["GET"]
 ```
 <p>